mauski22/mokkivarausjarjestelma/README.md

 # Software Development Course 1
 A school group-project.
 I created FormMokitJaMokkivaraukset.cs and FormVaraus.cs What I have included here, is just my own code.
 Just the pages, that I coded.
+Comments in the code are in Finnish.

 The forms have following functionality:
 The renting company can add cabins into the database.
 A cabin has it's ID, cabin description, name, street addresse, cabin size, ID of the area where it is located, price per day, cottage features and equipment.